ggerganov/llama.cpp/examples/agent/README.md

   > [!WARNING]
   > The command above gives tools (and your agent) access to the web (and read-only access to `examples/agent/**`.
 If you're concerned about unleashing a rogue agent on the web, please explore setting up proxies for your docker (and contribute back!)

-- Run the agent with a given goal:
+- Run the agent with a given goal

   ```bash
   uv run examples/agent/run.py --tools http://localhost:8088 \